dzhaobio/SMARTcleaner/README.md

 </ul>

 <h2><a name="Installation">Installation</a></h2>
 <p>SMARTcleaner is easy to install and use.
 First, make sure samtools is availabe in your current working environment.
 If not, edit the evionronment variable, eg. $PATH in Linux system, to include samtools.
 Next, download SMARTcleaner and put it under the directory "~/bin".
 Then, run "chmod 755 ~/bin/SMARTcleaner".
-Now SMARTcleaner is be ready for use.</p>
+Now SMARTcleaner should be ready for use.</p>

 <h2><a name="Usage">Usage</a></h2>
 <p><b>Usange</b>: SMARTcleaner &ltsub-command&gt [options]</p>